 Why should I select IBDP for my child?

-- The IB Diploma has earned universal reputation for rigorous assessment, giving students access to the top colleges and universities in India and the world.
+- The IB Diploma has earned a universal reputation for rigorous assessment, giving students access to the top colleges and universities in India and the world.
 IB is fast becoming the program of choice for Indian students preparing to pursue higher education abroad.

 - The IB curriculum equips students with the tools needed to succeed in higher education, such as self-confidence, preparedness, research skills, organizational skills and being actively engaged in self learning.